 Safety in London

 London is a city, and although I have always felt safe here, you should always keep your wits about you when travelling in a foreign city.
-It’s a good idea to keep your valuables in a zipped bag, in sight or under your clothing.
-Something like this anti-theft bag is perfect and will serve you well for all your travels (we love ours for flying too).
+It’s a good idea to keep your valuables in a zipped bag, in sight or under your clothing using something like this anti-theft belt.
+This anti-theft bag is perfect and will serve you well for all your travels (we love ours for flying too).

 Further Reading For Your 2 Days In London

 We don’t travel anywhere without a copy of the Lonely Planet Guide.
-This book has everything you need and more to help you make the most of your trip to London, including lesser known tourist hot spots and some excellent restaurant and cafe recommendations.
+This book has everything you need and more to help you make the most of your 2 days in London, including lesser known tourist hot spots and some excellent restaurant and cafe recommendations.
 The detailed maps are also really handy when you’re exploring the city, and condensed down into this handy sized book.

 Day Trips From London